 The table highlights error and status conditions using the user defined lock colours.
-In the example above, yellow indicates a contention, and cyan for recursion.
+In the example above, yellow indicates a contention, and cyan indicates a contention.

 Lines highlighted in grey denote an active status, meaning that the critical section has been entered.